lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## CWT Confirmation Methods Registry {#kid-cwt-conf-meth-param}

 IANA has extended the Value Type of the WT Confirmation Methods 'kid' to the COSE Key Value Type int.
+The incorrect term binary string has been corrected to bstr.
 The resulting Value Type is bstr / int.
 The new updated content for the 'kid' method is shown in the list below.

 - Confirmation Method Name: kid